nikhilsath/crossbook/README.md

 **Purpose:** Manages the relationship-addition modal on detail pages and handles sending add/remove requests for relationships.
 This script enables users to link existing records together without leaving the detail view.

+As of April 2025, `relations.js` also includes `submitMultiSelectAuto(form)` to support autosaving changes from `multi_select` fields, and logic to automatically close dropdowns when clicking outside them.

 **Exported Functions:**

 - `openAddRelationModal(tableA, idA, tableB)`: Opens the "Add Relation" modal to link a record from **tableA** (with id **idA**, the current record) to some record in **tableB**.
 When called, it: